Career as a Houseparent

 Throughout all these activities, Houseparents are highly involved in the students’ lives, teaching them life lessons and counseling them on the proper steps to choosing wise decisions for positive outcomes.
 Milton Hershey School’s core values of integrity, positive spirit, commitment to mission, and mutual respect are guiding principles for all.

 As in a family, each student participates in, and contributes to, the experience of the student home.
 Students are responsible for completing homework and other school-related assignments and doing household chores.
 They also enjoy planned activities and have free time.
 Houseparents may take students to cultural, sports, and entertainment events.
-Group activities are available including intramural sports and the use of campus recreational facilities.
+Group activities are available including intramural sports and the use of campus recreational facilities (Check out houseparents scrimmaging the boys varsity soccer team below!).
 Interested in seeing a student home?
 How about the Houseparent apartment?

 Milton Hershey Houseparents start out working in a “flex arrangement,” working in a variety of homes until placed in an assigned home or quad of homes.
 This position is a year-round position.
 Houseparents work 12 days on and 3 days off.
 Private apartments for the Houseparents are provided, NO PETS permitted.
 Houseparent couples are permitted to have two of their own children residing with them.